jezberg/jezberg.github.io/_posts/2025-05-30-paper-socs-cp.md

 ---
 layout: post
-title: Paperw Accepted in SoCS and CP
+title: Paper Accepted in SoCS and CP
 date: 2025-05-30 10:25:00
 description: The 31st International Conference on Principles and Practice of Constraint Programming and The 18th International Symposium on Combinatorial Search
 tags: research papers